United States census: Controversy

 California Governor Gavin Newsom encouraging people to complete the 2020 United States census.

 The census has historically and up to the present been controversial due to its role in reapportioning political representation.
 In the 1850s, census planners suppressed information about slavery due to pressure from Southern lawmakers.
 The results of the 1920 census were ignored and no reapportionment took place, as rural lawmakers feared losing power to urban areas.
 In the 1940s, census officials were involved in organizing Japanese-American internment.

-The census is controversial; up to one-third of all U.S. residents do not respond to repeated reminders.
-In recent censuses, the nonresponse rate has been less than 1% (it was about 0.4% in 2010), but during the 2020 census, as of September 11, many experts believed the nonresponse rate could reach double digits.
+Up to one-third of all U.S. residents do not respond to repeated reminders.
+In recent censuses, the nonresponse rate has been less than 1% (it was about 0.4% in 2010), however in September 2020 many experts believed the nonresponse rate could reach double digits in that year's census.
+This fear originated from the Trump administration cutting the bureau's timeline for the census in half, causing demographers to fear that it would undercount immigrants, the poor, and people of color.
 By October 19, 2020, all states had topped a 99% response rate, with all but one state having a nonresponse rate below 0.1%.

 The Census Bureau estimates that in 1970 over six percent of African Americans went uncounted, whereas only around two percent of European Americans went uncounted.
 Democrats often argue that modern sampling techniques should be used so that more accurate and complete data can be inferred.
 Republicans often argue against such sampling techniques, stating the U.S. Constitution requires an "actual enumeration" for apportionment of House seats, and that political appointees would be tempted to manipulate the sampling formulas.

 Groups like the Prison Policy Initiative assert that the census practice of counting prisoners as residents of prisons, not their pre-incarceration addresses, leads to misleading information about racial demographics and population numbers.